 This resource specifies form and line cutting for a JDF job.
 The cutting processes are applied for producing special shapes like an envelope window or a heart-shaped beer mat.
 Information that identifies the type and shape of cuts can be described.
 The cutting process(es) can be performed using tools such as hollow form punching, perforating, or die-cutting equipment.

-Resource class: Intent Resource referenced by: Example Partition: Option
+Resource class:IntentResource referenced by:-Example Partition:OptionInput of processes:Any product nodeOutput of processes:-

 Name Data Type Description ShapeCut element Array of all ShapeCut elements.
 Used when each shape is exactly specified.

 Structure of ShapeCut Subelement